Migrated 50000 lines of Polymer to Lit

 • Should migrate the high level component first, e.g. wrappers of bunch of basic components in a page-level component, leave the basic component like textbox, button behind.

-• Reason at the time was we didn't know where were all those buttons and textboxes, couldn't guarantee all the stuffs were still working correctly if replaced them.
+• Reason: we didn't know where were all those buttons and textboxes, couldn't guarantee all the stuffs were still working correctly if replaced them.

 Review